• Fall Recipes

 Jump to Recipe Print Recipe

-This roasted carrot tahini dip is so flavourful and creamy, and super healthy too!
-The roasted carrots have a beautiful sweetness, and are so tasty combined with tahini, garlic and sweet paprika.
-An easy to make dip for your summer gatherings!
+This roasted carrot hummus without chickpeas is so flavorful and creamy, and super tasty too!
+The roasted carrots have a beautiful sweetness, and are so delicious combined with tahini, garlic and sweet paprika.
+An easy to make no bean hummus for your summer gatherings!

-carrot tahini dip in a white bowl next to bowls of pomegranate, olive oil and crudites.
+roasted carrot hummus in a white bowl next to bowls of pomegranate, olive oil and crudites.

-Dips and spreads always feel a little fun, and are perfect for sharing platters or outdoor dining.
-If you are looking for some more dip inspiration, then how about my whipped ricotta dip with honey and herbs, or my cottage cheese tzatziki?
+Dips, spreads and hummus always feel a little fun, and are perfect for sharing platters or outdoor dining.
+If you're looking for some more dip inspiration, then how about my whipped ricotta dip with honey and herbs, or my cottage cheese tzatziki?
 Both creamy and delicious!

 Love all things carrots?
 Do check out my carrot ketchup for your next healthy fast food dinner!